ostconf/ostconf.github.io/index.md

 * * *

+*   1.1.1 [07/28/18]: Bugfix which causes crash with hwOS Sport version
-*   1.1 [07/??/18]: Application name changed to OSTConf, backup/restore of configurations, more parameters, bugfixes.
+*   1.1 [07/25/18]: Application name changed to OSTConf, backup/restore of configurations, more parameters, bugfixes.
 *   1.0 [07/10/18]: Initial AppStore version